linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 2. Click **Brightness**.
    - Drag the slider to set screen brightness.
    - Switch on **Night Shift**, the screen hue will be auto-adjusted according to your location.
-   - Switch on **Auto Brightness**, the monitor will change the brightness automatically according to ambient light (shown only if PC has a light sensor).
+   - Once **Change Color Temperature** is switched on, you can adjust the monitor brightness as you wish.

 ##### Set Display Scaling